Whether you can get a mortgage depends on a few things:

 You’d probably need to have a perfect credit history to be considered if they ever do come back on the market.
 And they’re likely to only come onto the market in times of very strong national financial stability.

 If you don’t have a deposit and need a mortgage, you could consider the following options:

 A guarantor mortgage is where someone else agrees to pay for your mortgage if you can’t.
 They're a popular option for people with bad credit, low income, or a small deposit.

 Having a guarantor means that you’re more likely to be accepted for a mortgage than if you were applying alone with bad credit.
 You could even borrow more than you would on your own, or unlock the lower interest rates.

 A specialist mortgage lender will look at your individual circumstances when assessing your application.
-Lenders will want to know what caused the bad credit, how long ago it was, and how much money was involved.
+Lenders will want to know what caused your bad credit, how long ago it was, and how much money was involved.
 If you've been working to improve your credit since your credit issues happened then lenders will look more favourably on your application.